diegomiranda02/automaticVizWithStreamlit/README.md

         return super().generateJSONReport()
 ```

-The classe CustomerReport has two report sections: a customer detailed information section, defined in the 'customerDetailedInformation method, and a customer location section, which is defined in the 'customerLocation' method.
-To generate the JSON is the format specified previouly, is used the methods of the class BaseReport 'addTableData' and 'addMapData'.
-And after the sections of the report implemented, the method 'generateJSONReport' is executed to create the whole report structure.
-To define the title and subtitle of the report, two variables are defined in the superclass BaseReport, and to set this variables values the following code is used:
+CustomerReport class has two report sections: a customer detailed information section, defined in the method 'customerDetailedInformation', and a customer location section, described in the  'customerLocation' method.
+The methods of the class BaseReport 'addTableData' and 'addMapData' are used to generate the JSON in the previously specified format.
+After implementing the report sections, run the 'generateJSONReport' method to create the whole report structure.

+The following code sets the values of the title and subtitle of the report in the superclass BaseReport:

 ```
 def __init__(self, title:str, subtitle:str):
         super(CustomerReport, self).__init__(title, subtitle)
 ```

-After the CustomerReport is implemented, is time to instantiate the report and get the JSON result to show in the visualization tool.
-The following code do the job:
+Once you implement the CustomerReport, it is time to instantiate the report and retrieve the JSON result for display in the visualization tool.
+The following code performs this task:

 ```
 customerReportTitle = "Clients Report"